Hadokane/CI_PP1_Oversights/README.md

 It provides the user with immediate access to the latest music release and videos via iframes.
 These have been styled in CSS to make them responsive to the screen size and their containers.
 Each element is adorned with a provocative message, engaging the user and asking them to interact with the element.
 These elements also serve as a direct gateway into the band's social platforms.

 Below this section is the merchandise tab.
-The minimalistic layout of the page accentuates the vibrant background colour of these images, drawing the eyes of users, and encouraging clicks.
-Shopping cart icons are present to show users where to click and provide further visual context.
+The minimalistic layout of the page accentuates the vibrant background colour of these images, drawing the attention of users, and encouraging clicks.
+Shopping cart icons are present to show users where to click and provide additional visual context.

 The hover function is demonstrated here.
 Showing how the bold colours provide positive feedback to the user upon interaction.